Backend Development

 Background jobs

-The Core provides a durable PostgreSQL-backed job queue.
+The Core provides a durable, PostgreSQL-backed job queue.
 Use it for work that should not block an RPC response: notifications, syncs, exports.
+Jobs are automatically retried if the worker crashes.

 Enqueue a job from any handler: